-Figure.
-2. Farm gate distribution of imidacloprid residues levels in tomatoes at KOSFIP.
+Figure2 : Farm gate distribution of imidacloprid residues levels in tomatoes at KOSFIP.

-The median imidacloprid residues in the farm gate tomatoes was 0.188 mg kg-1 (Table 3) demonstrating that most of the farm gate tomatoes had their residues below the EU (Abdallah et al., 2017; EFSA, 2021) and Codex (FAO/WHO, 2004) acceptable limits.
-These results were similar to findings at Luckdown, India (Kapoor et al., 2013), Mwea (Momanyi et al., 2022), Imenti North (Marete et al., 2020) and Nairobi (Nguetti et al., 2018), in Kenya where most of tomatoes samples had residual levels below the EU MRL (EFSA, 2021), but varied with those from Buuri farms in Kenya (Marete et al., 2020).
+The median imidacloprid residues in the farm gate tomatoes was 0.188 mg kg-1 (Table 3) demonstrating that most of the farm gate tomatoes had their residues below the EU (Abdallah and al., 2017; EFSA, 2021) and Codex (FAO/WHO, 2004) acceptable limits.
+These results were similar to findings at Luckdown, India (Kapoor and al., 2013), Mwea (Momanyi et al., 2022), Imenti North (Marete and al., 2020) and Nairobi (Nguetti et al., 2018), in Kenya where most of tomatoes samples had residual levels below the EU MRL (EFSA, 2021), but varied with those from Buuri farms in Kenya (Marete and al., 2020).
 Farmers that use GAPs produce crops with within the recommended residues levels (Akiyama et al., 2024; Khandelwal et al., 2022).
 Most farms at KOSFIP were producing tomatoes with imidacloprid residues levels conforming to EU-MRL (EFSA, 2021), suggesting good compliance to GAPs.
 Such trends had been reported in Spain (Chiron et al., 1995) and Wafra and Abdally in Kuwait (Taha, 2013).
 The KOSFIP farms with tomatoes whose imidacloprid residues levels were above the EU MRL limit were higher than those observed in studies in Kuwait (12.5%) (Jallow et al., 2017) and Spain (4.8%) (Fernández-Alba et al., 2000).
 Therefore, at KOSFIP there is need to intensify trainings and extension services to ensure all farmers comply with MRL requirements.

 4. Conclusion